GaomingL1n/TAPB/README.md

 To train TAPB, where we provide the basic configurations for all hyperparameters in `model_config.yaml` and 'train_config.yaml'.

-To accelerate the training process and reduce GPU memory usage, we pre-extract and save the target features using ESM-2.
+To accelerate the training process and reduce GPU memory usage, we pre-extract and save the target features for each datasets using ESM-2.
 The weights for ESM-2 can be downloaded from [Hugging Face](https://huggingface.co/facebook/esm2_t33_650M_UR50D).
 In `generate_pr_feature.py`, you can specify your dataset of interest.

 ```
 $ python generate_pr_feature.py
 ```

-For the in-domain experiments, you can directly run the following command for 2 stage interventional training. `${dataset}` could either be `bindingdb`, `biosnap`. `${split_task}` could be `random`.
+For the in-domain experiments, you can directly run the following command for 2 stage interventional training. `${dataset}` could either be `bindingdb`, `biosnap`.

 ```
 $ python main.py --data ${dataset} --split "random"
 ```

-For the cross-domain experiments, you can directly run the following command for 2 stage interventional training. . `${dataset}` could be either `bindingdb`, `biosnap`.
+For the cross-domain experiments, you can directly run the following command for 2 stage interventional training. `${dataset}` could be either `bindingdb`, `biosnap`.

 ```
 $ python main.py --data ${dataset} --split "cluster"